shounakd56/GNR638_Assignment_1/README.md

 - Codebook Size 300: Validation Accuracy = 0.7619
 - Codebook Size 400: Validation Accuracy = 0.7524

+We can see that the validation accuracy keeps increasing as we increase the Vocab size upto a certain mark(300), but increasing further(400) leads to over fitting and makes the features too complex, leading to lesser validation accuracy.

  ###  Best Vocabulary Size: 300
  ###  Validation Accuracy (Best): 0.7619
  ###  Test Accuracy using SVC: 0.7149643705463183